Chuanming-Liu/DAzimSurfTomo/doc/Manual_DAzimSurfTomo_V2.0.md

 4. `sparsity fraction` parameter means how sparsity the sensitivity matrix is, 2-10 percent will be enough for most cases.

-5. `weight` is the balancing parameter between data fitting term and smoothing regularization term.
+5. smoothing is the balancing parameter between data fitting term and smoothing regularization term.

 6. `damp`is the input parameter for LSQR, it controls the amplitude of the inverted parameter.